Pageworks/pjax/README.md

 `cacheBust` will add a `GET` param to all request forcing the browser to perform the request instead of using a cached version of the page.

 `debug` will tell Pjax to display all debug information.

-`timeout` is the about of time allowed before Pjax time's out an `XMLHttpRequest`

 `titleSwitch` when true will swap out the documents title during page transitions.